iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted151024/report.md

 > The app is a great idea, however, no one uses it.
 I spent a couple weeks in a covid unit and I normally work on an ambulance and have never had an exposure alert.<br> :date: __2021-02-11 15:57:11__

-> I have not seen so much as a blip with this app.
-Probably because people don't want to be treated like they have Ebola.
-It was a good idea to use available tech to try to solve a problem, but the execution relies on people's honesty.
-Like the Joker said, "When the chips are down...."<br> :date: __2021-02-10 23:38:12__

 #### 1-star reviews